QubesOS/qubes-doc/user/templates/debian/debian.rst

-This is a `known bug <https://github.com/QubesOS/qubes-issues/issues/9129>`__ in Salt which affects version 3006-5.
+This is a :issue:`known bug <9129>` in Salt which affects version 3006-5.

 Starting services
 ^^^^^^^^^^^^^^^^^